satellite-image-deep-learning/techniques/README.md

    1.74. [tick-tick-bloom](https://github.com/drivendataorg/tick-tick-bloom) -> Winners of the Tick Tick Bloom: Harmful Algal Bloom Detection Challenge.
 Task was to predict severity of algae bloom, winners used decision trees

+   1.75.
+[Estimating coal power plant operation from satellite images with computer vision](https://transitionzero.medium.com/estimating-coal-power-plant-operation-from-satellite-images-with-computer-vision-b966af56919e) -> use Sentinel 2 data to identify if a coal power plant is on or off, with dataset and repo

 #
 ### 2. Segmentation